-

 Start of the tour

-We will pick you up from your hotel located in downtown Arequipa.
-From there, we will start our pedestrian tour through the historic center.
+We will pick you up from your hotel in downtown Arequipa before beginning a pleasant walking tour through the Historic Center.

-We will continue to the San Camilo Market, one of the most traditional markets in Arequipa.
-This market was built on the remains of an old church and is known for its colonial architecture and lively atmosphere.
+The route continues to San Camilo Market, one of Arequipa’s most traditional landmarks.
+Built on the grounds of a former church, it is known for its colonial architecture and vibrant local atmosphere.

-During the visit, you will be able to taste the famous queso helado, a typical Arequipa dessert made with milk, sugar and cinnamon, which is served cold and delights locals and visitors alike.
+Here, you will have the opportunity to taste the famous queso helado, a traditional Arequipeño dessert made with milk, sugar, and cinnamon, enjoyed by both locals and visitors.

 San Francisco Square and Church